kingluo/myresume/README.md

 (Go, Python, Java, Rust, etc.).

 **Features:**
-* nonblcking, in coroutine way
+* nonblocking, in a coroutine way
 * simple but extensible interface, supports any C ABI compliant language
 * once and for all, no need to write C/Lua codes to do coupling anymore
 * high performance, faster than unix domain socket way
-* generic loader library for python/java
+* generic loader library for Python/java
 * any serialization message format you like

 ### pg_watch_demo